Stoglay is an ancient Norman name that arrived in England

 , as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Stockley, Stockleigh, Stokeley, Stuckless, Stuckley and many more.

 Early Notables of the Stoglay family (pre 1700)

-Another 65 words (5 lines of text) are included under the topic Early Stoglay Notables in all our PDF Extended History products and printed products wherever possible.
+and in...
+Another 78 words (6 lines of text) are included under the topic Early Stoglay Notables in all our PDF Extended History products and printed products wherever possible.